cometbft/cometbft/test/grafana/README.md

 # Set up a Grafana dashboard

-These are the instructions to set up a Grafana dashboard connected to a Prometheus data source.
+These are the instructions to set up a Grafana server and dashboard connected to a Prometheus server.

 ## Requirements